List of Jurassic Park (franchise) characters: Lowery

 Lowery is the park's tech-savvy operations overseer and serves as the film's comic relief.
 He is a fan of the first theme park and wears a vintage Jurassic Park T-shirt.
 This causes Claire to scold him, considering it to be in bad taste due to the events that took place there.
 Lowery opposes the idea of genetically modified dinosaurs, believing it goes too far and that regular dinosaurs are superior.
 He keeps a collection of toy dinosaurs on his desk, which Owen knocks off after becoming frustrated by the operations team, much to Lowery's dismay.

 After Hoskins assumes command, Lowery remains on duty in the control room and warns Claire about his plan to use the raptors to hunt the Indominus, an idea that Lowery considers insane.
 When the plan fails and an evacuation is called, Lowery opts to stay behind.
-He tries to kiss Vivian - his friend and coworker, who he has a crush on - before she leaves, but she deflects him, saying that she has a boyfriend.
+He tries to kiss Vivian - his close friend and coworker, who he has a crush on - before she leaves, but she deflects him, saying that she has a boyfriend.
 Instead, he awkwardly shares a hug with her.
 Claire later orders Lowery to release the Tyrannosaurus from her paddock to attack the Indominus.
 After the Indominus is killed, Lowery shuts down the control room and leaves with a toy sauropod.